Scrap Processors Inc.

 In the wake of both Mike and Kenny’s retirements, Ben shifts SPI’s focus back to scrap-metal processing and recycling.

 Bottom: Mike and grandson David at the Des Moines location

 Ben retires and his son, David, begins expanding SPI’s services with modern and eco-friendly options, such as demanufacturing and recycling cars and appliances.

 After just three years, David grows the business to include a third location devoted to recycling appliances.

-Together with the loyal, hardworking SPI staff, David continues to explore new, innovative ways to expand his family’s business and make it even more successful and sustainable in the future.
+Together, with the loyal, hardworking SPI staff, David continues to explore new, innovative and sustainable ways to serve the communities that have supported SPI for over 70 years.

 Come visit us at our new and improved facility opening soon at 608 SE 30th Street in Des Moines.
 (Just West of the fairgrounds)